 The presence of any of the medical conditions (or symptoms) listed above may be an indication that you would benefit from using T3 medication.

 Cytomel Dosage and How to Use it Safely

-Because Cytomel is stronger than T4 only medications you should use some caution when starting and titration your dose.
+Because Cytomel is stronger than T4 only thyroid medications, you should use some caution when starting and titration your dose.

-Cytomel and other forms of T3 will directly increase your metabolism thus resulting in a higher body temperature AND it will directly increase your heart rate by acting on cardiac myocytes.
+Because Cytomel and other forms of T3 will directly increase your metabolism thus resulting in a higher body temperature which will also increase your heart rate by acting on cardiac myocytes.

 Try to keep your pulse and resting heart rate within these ranges: